Current Mortgage Rates: November 21, 2024

 You can also lower the offered rate if you buy discount points, which are also known as mortgage points.
 A point typically costs 1% of the loan amount and can reduce the interest rate by 0.25 percentage points.

-Once you find the best rate, get a rate lock to guarantee it won’t change before you can close on the loan.
+Once you find the best rate, get a rate lock to guarantee it won’t change before you can close the loan.
 Getting a preapproval letter can also help.

 Current mortgage rates FAQ